Juan-Nathan/wvs-confidence-analysis/README.md

-# 🌍 World Values Survey: Confidence in Social Organisations
+# 🌍 World Values Survey: Confidence in Social Organizations

 This project investigates how individual characteristics influence **confidence in social institutions** across countries, using data from the **World Values Survey (WVS) Wave 7**.
 The analysis focuses on **Romania** and compares its patterns with other countries globally and with a **cluster of socio-economically similar nations**.